PavelSimon/PY-framework/docs/API.md

 - Can edit other users' roles
 - Can view all user sessions
 - Can activate/deactivate accounts
+- Can permanently delete users ✅ NEW
-- Cannot modify own account
+- Cannot modify or delete own account

 Role ID 1 (Regular User):
 - Personal account access only